ekcasey/tw_ac_vagrant_workshop/README.md

 The first important test-kitchen command you should know is `kitchen list`.
 This prints out the instances that kitchen knows about.
 When you run `kitchen list` it should list a single instances named 'wdiy-centos-64' that is currently '<Not Created>'

-The next important command is `kitchen list`.
+The next important command is `kitchen create`.
 This will create that instance but will not yet apply the cookbook.
 Let's try running it now...

 `$ kitchen create`